Skip Navigation

 Committed to public involvement, Entsminger works closely with a committee of community stakeholders tasked with making recommendations on issues related to funding, planning and facilities construction and maintenance.
 These recommendations will guide future organizational initiatives, including a renewed commitment to maintaining its vast water systems.

 Entsminger is a graduate of the University of Northern Colorado and of the University of Colorado School of Law, where he was awarded the Charles N. Woodruff Natural Resources Law Fellowship.
-He and his family have been in Las Vegas for nearly 20 years.
+He and his family have been in Las Vegas for 20 years.

 David L. Johnson, Deputy General Manager, Operations